-This Non-Disclosure Agreement (“Agreement”) is entered into between the authors (“Authors”) of [Study name] (“Paper”) and the Development Impact Analytics Reproducibility Team (“DIME Analytics”), both working at the World Bank (“Bank”) headquartered at 1818 H Street, NW, Washington, D.C.
+This Non-Disclosure Agreement (“Agreement”) is entered into between the authors (“Authors”) of [Algorithms and Bureaucrats: Evidence from Tax Audit Selection in Senegal] (“Paper”) and the Development Impact Analytics Reproducibility Team (“DIME Analytics”), both working at the World Bank (“Bank”) headquartered at 1818 H Street, NW, Washington, D.C.
 20433, United States of America.
 This Agreement shall govern the disclosure of Confidential Information (as defined below) between the parties in connection with the confidential research data for the for the purposes set forth in Section 2 (“Project”).
 A party that discloses Confidential Information shall be referred to as “Discloser” and a party that receives Confidential Information from Discloser shall be referred to as “Recipient”.

 Definition.
 “Confidential Information” means any information disclosed by Discloser to Recipient, as of the date in which this Agreement is duly executed in accordance with Section 5 of this Agreement, that is informed in written as “Confidential” by the Discloser at the time of disclosure.
 The term “Confidential Information” also shall be deemed to include all reference materials, data, standard, notes, analyses, compilations, studies, plans, interpretations or other documents prepared by each party which contain, reflect or are based on, in whole or in part, the information furnished to such party pursuant hereto which is not available to the general public.